ovhlabs/knowledge-base/en/_posts/2016-02-27-logstash-input.md

 ####SSL CA certificate

 Here is the CA certificate you can use to verify the certificate presented by our hosted inputs.
+You can also download it directly from this link (Right-Click then `Save As`): [SSL CA cert](https://laas.runabove.com/certs/dedicated-ca.crt).

 ```
 -----BEGIN CERTIFICATE-----